Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Single-action Western-style revolvers kick all the butt.

-Seriously, these guns rule, and for hiking, they offer you an easy carrying option.
+These guns rule, and they offer an easy carrying option for hiking.
 The Ruger Blackhawk comes in various configurations and calibers.

 Single Action Ruger Blackhawk in 45 Colt